KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS19.md

 *You can also use the DIY power button to boot the device to TWRP recovery.
 Press and hold the button while powering on the device until you see the TWRP screen.*

-Q: How to enable audio through 3.5mm jack?
+Q: How to enable audio through HDMI?
-*A: You can enable the feature by using a settings option found in Settings -> System -> Advanced settings -> Audio device.*
+*A: 3.5mm jack is used for audio by default.
+You can select the audio device you want to use by using a settings option found in Settings -> System -> Advanced settings -> Audio device.*

 Q: How to use IR remote?
 *A: You can enable the feature by using a settings option found in Settings -> System -> Advanced settings -> Infrared remote.*